kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Mucus is produced by the surface epithelial cells - T
 	D. Intrinsic factor is produced by the parietal cells - T
 	E. Hydrochloric acid is produced by the chief cells

-#### Answer: E. Hydrochloric acid is produced by the chief cells - ?
+#### Answer: E. Hydrochloric acid is produced by the chief cells - TRUE
+- Hydrochloric acid is produced by the parietal cells.

 ### Q87	- LEARN
 Which of the following factors is part of the _extrinsic pathway_ in the coagulation cascade?